MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-M-Organic-Foods-Production-Act-Provisions/part-205-National-Organic-Program/subpart-A-Definitions/section-205.2.md

 *Organic system plan.* A plan of management of an organic production or handling operation that has been agreed to by the producer or handler and the certifying agent and that includes written plans concerning all aspects of agricultural production or handling described in the Act and the regulations in subpart C of this part.

+*Outdoors or outdoor space.* Any area outside an enclosed building or enclosed housing structure.
+Enclosed housing structures with open sides (e.g., open-sided freestall barns) are not to be considered outdoors or outdoor space.
+Outdoor space for avian species includes, but is not limited to:

+(1) Pasture pens (avian).
+Floorless pens, with full or partial roofing, that are moved regularly, provide direct access to soil and vegetation, and allow birds to express natural behaviors.

+(2) Shade structures that are not enclosed.

 *Paper-based crop planting aid.* A material that is comprised of at least 60% cellulose-based fiber by weight, including, but not limited to, pots, seed tape, and collars that are placed in or on the soil and later incorporated into the soil, excluding biodegradable mulch film.
 Up to 40% of the ingredients can be nonsynthetic, other permitted synthetic ingredients in § 205.601(j), or synthetic strengthening fibers, adhesives, or resins.
-Contains no less than 80% biobased content as verified by a qualified third-party assessment (*e.g.,* laboratory test using ASTM D6866 or composition review by qualified personnel).
+Contains no less than 80% biobased content as verified by a qualified third-party assessment (e.g., laboratory test using ASTM D6866 or composition review by qualified personnel).

 *Pasture.* Land used for livestock grazing that is managed to provide feed value and maintain or improve soil, water, and vegetative resources.

 *Peer review panel.* A panel of individuals who have expertise in organic production and handling methods and certification procedures and who are appointed by the Administrator to assist in evaluating applicants for accreditation as certifying agents.

+*Perch.* A rod- or branch-type structure above the floor or ground that accommodates roosting and allows birds to utilize vertical space.

 *Person.* An individual, partnership, corporation, association, cooperative, or other entity.